Skip to content

 Understand the two primary ML paradigms:

-- Supervised Learning: algorithms learn from labelled data (e.g., regression, classification)
+• Supervised Learning: algorithms learn from labelled data (e.g., regression, classification)

-- Unsupervised Learning: algorithms discover patterns in unlabelled data (e.g., clustering, dimensionality reduction)
+• Unsupervised Learning: algorithms discover patterns in unlabelled data (e.g., clustering, dimensionality reduction)

 Popular tools & frameworks:

-for classical MLTensorFlow
+• scikit-learn for classical ML

-for neural networks
+• TensorFlow and PyTorch for neural networks

 Spend 3 to 4 months building and experimenting with ML models.
 Use datasets from Kaggle or UCI Machine Learning Repository to practice.